 There are three main types of tumble dryers: condenser tumble dryers, heat pump tumble dryers and vented tumble dryers.
 The main differences between these appliances centre on the way each model extracts hot air.
 While condenser dryers convert hot air into water, ready to be removed by the user, vented dryers expel hot air through an external vent.
-Conversely, heat pump tumble dryers conserve and reuse hot air, keeping energy consumption to a minimum.
+Conversely, heat pump tumble dryers reuse hot air, keeping energy consumption to a minimum.

 If you need a tumble dryer that dries you laundry slightly quicker, consider our range of condenser models.
 Similarly, to heat pump tumble dryers, condenser dryers do not need an externally vented hose, meaning you will be able to install your appliance anywhere in your home.
 However, a condenser dryer does need a constant supply of cool air to function.
 When installing your appliance, make sure you place the dryer in a well-ventilated room, where warm air can easily escape.

 A condenser tumble dryer uses high temperatures to dry your clothes, reaching a maximum temperature of 70-75 °C. In comparison, the maximum temperature reached in a heat pump tumble dryer is 50 °C. Although the drying times for cycles in condenser tumble dryers are shorter than cycles in heat pump dryers, the high temperature combined with the expulsion of hot air means the appliance uses significantly more energy.